The Barn Theatre,

 Please note that fire officer visits are likely to include flame tests on scenery, fabrics and the like in use upon the stage.

 Orchestra rails are to be fitted within the marked out area in front of the stage whenever there are musicians present.
 For piano use only, no orchestra rails are required.
-However, where the front row of seats has been removed in order for the orchestra area to be enlarged, the final position must be agreed with the Barn Duty Manager.
+However, where the front row of seats has been removed in order for the orchestra area to be enlarged, the final position must be agreed with the Duty Manager.
 Under no circumstances will the Hirer be allowed to reduce to below three feet in width the passageway across the front of the auditorium with the seats in position.

 The noise level of any music including electronically amplified music should not exceed 90 decibels (scale A) when expressed as an 8 hour Laeq and/or a peak sound pressure of 200 pascals (140 decibels) at the centre of the auditorium.
 A sound meter is available in the sound box for checking noise levels and the Nominated Representative must ensure that the maximum output is not exceeded.